Modern Slavery Statement — Harringay Man with Van

 Our monitoring and investigative processes ensure effective remediation where abuse is found.
 This may include reinstatement of rights, compensation where appropriate, and ending contracts with suppliers who fail to comply.
 We maintain records of investigations and outcomes, and use those insights to refine training, procurement practice and operational controls.
 The Harringay man with van operation is committed to learning and adapting.

+A woman with long brown hair, wearing a blue bandana and a light blue t-shirt, holding a large cardboard box in a well-lit interior space with a large window in the background.
+Behind her, a man with dark curly hair, dressed in a dark blue t-shirt, is bending over to pack or unpack a cardboard box.
+To the left, there is a partially visible red-handled tool or pole mounted on the wall, and several other cardboard boxes of varying sizes are scattered around, some stacked on top of each other.
+The room appears to be a residential space, with natural daylight streaming through the window, illuminating the scene.
+The environment suggests an ongoing household move or packing activity, with items suited for house removals visually evident.
+The photograph aligns with a house removals context, accurately representing the physical actions and household items involved in a typical relocation process, with an emphasis on cardboard boxes, household furniture, and packing activities within a home setting.
 This statement is reviewed annually by senior management and the board to ensure ongoing relevance and effectiveness.
 The annual review examines policy implementation, audit results, reported incidents and improvements made through supplier engagement.
 We publish outcomes of that review internally and take measurable steps to strengthen our processes.
 By combining clear policies, active supplier audits, robust reporting channels and a cycle of annual review, our Harringay removal and man-with-van services aim to prevent modern slavery and protect vulnerable people across our operations.